ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 Coaches that wish to call a timeout are to do so by notifying an admin.

-In the case of any matches where event admins are not physically present (e.g. online matches), no team staff, including the coach, may be physically or virtually present or communicate with the players at any time during the match.
+In the case of any matches where event admins are not physically present (e.g., online matches), no team staff, including the coach, may be physically or virtually present or communicate with the players at any time during the match.

 <a id="Match-Log-Submissions"></a>
 ### Match Log Submissions [Major]